 The plant team explained that the new flow meters selected for the main air feed, trim air feed and tail line must be responsive.
-They would have to quickly sense air or gas flow and measure the flow rate fast enough to ensure that the air flow would not over- and/or under-shoot the process set-point.
-The tight tolerances specified would ensure more efficient combustion in the first thermal phase of the process where the acid gas is burned to heat the boiler system, producing the high temperature steam necessary for the reactors in the catalytic phase of sulfur recovery.
+They would have to quickly sense air or gas flow and measure the flow rate fast enough to ensure that the air flow would not over and/or undershoot the process set point.
+The tight tolerances specified would ensure more efficient combustion in the first thermal phase of the process, where the acid gas is burned to heat the boiler system and produces the high-temperature steam necessary for the reactors in the catalytic phase of sulfur recovery.

-The SRU system's air feed lines where the new flow meters were to be installed would typically have a pipe diameter of 8 inches to 40 inches, depending on the size of the SRU system.
-The flow meters selected for this process must also have a response time of <1 second.
+The SRU system's air feed lines, where the new flow meters were to be installed, would typically have a pipe diameter of 8-40 in., depending on the size of the SRU system.
+The flow meters selected for this process must also have a response time of < 1 sec.

-The flow meters chosen would need to be able to withstand process temperatures up to 140 °C [184 °F].
-The flow sensing technology employed must introduce no more than a pressure loss of <0,005 bar [<0.07 psi] in order to ensure the effectiveness of the SRU system.
+The flow meters would need to be able to withstand process temperatures of up to 140°C (184°F), and the flow sensing technology employed needed to introduce no more than a pressure loss of < 0.005 bar (< 0.07 psi) in order to ensure the effectiveness of the SRU system.

-In addition to these specifications, the flow meters would need to be rugged enough to minimize any maintenance requirements and operate over a long life cycle.
-They would also need to have Ex approvals due to the presence of combustible hydrocarbon gases such as H_2S and SIL compliance to ensure reliable and safe operation.
+In addition to these specifications, the flow meters

+would need to be rugged enough to minimise any maintenance requirements and operate over a long life cycle.
+They would also need to have Ex approvals due to the presence of combustible hydrocarbon gases such as H2S, as well as SIL compliance to ensure reliable and safe operation.

-The Solution
+The solution

-The applications engineers at FCI recommended the installation of its advanced ST100 Series thermal mass flow meter (Figure 2).
-This meter's thermal dispersion sensing technology offers direct mass flow measurement of air and gases without the need for additional pressure or temperature sensors, which is common with many other flow measurement technologies and adds to their complexity and the cost of initial installation and maintenance.
+The applications engineers at FCI

+recommended the installation of its advanced ST100 Series thermal mass flow meter (see Figure 1).
+This meter's thermal dispersion sensing technology offers direct mass flow measurement of air and gases without the need for additional pressure or temperature sensors, which is common with many other flow measurement technologies and adds to their complexity as well as the cost of initial installation and maintenance.

-The single-point version of the meter was recommended for the refinery's SRU air main header line and the tail gas line.
-It is provides the best accuracy for pipe diameters from 8 inches to 12 inches.
-In line sizes larger than 12 inches or where a line's air/gas flow profile is unstable, a dual-point meter configuration is recommended for the best accuracy.
+The single-point version of the meter was recommended for the refinery's SRU air main header line and the tail gas line, as it provides the best accuracy for pipe diameters from 8 to 12 in.
+For inline sizes larger than 12 in., or where a line's air/gas flow profile is unstable, a dual-point meter configuration is recommended for optimum accuracy.
 This dual-point meter's transmitter integral or remote electronics average the input of two independent flow elements to provide the required accuracy and repeatability.